Maternal mortality in the United States: Prevention

 According to the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Health Statistics, out-of-hospital births (such as home births and birthing centers with midwifery assistance) "generally provided a lower risk profile than hospital births."
 Consistent home-nurse visitations have been found to reduce mortality both in infants and their mothers.

 Procedures such as episiotomies and cesareans, while helpful in some cases, when administered unnecessarily increase the risk of maternal death.
 Midwifery and mainstream obstetric care can be complementary, which is commonly the case in Canada, where women have a wide arrange of pregnancy and birthing options, wherein informed choice and consent are fundamental tenets of their reformed maternity care.
 The maternal mortality rate is two times lower in Canada than the United States, according to a global survey conducted by the United Nations and the World Bank.

 Gender bias, implicit bias, and obstetric violence in the medical field are also important factors when discussing maternal wellness, care, and death in the United States.

 Addressing socioeconomic, racial, and age disparities in clinical practices is another critical step in reducing maternal mortality in vulnerable groups.
 Organizations should work to reduce inequities identified within health care systems and in clinical practices.
 The Center for Reproductive Rights and Black Mamas Matter Alliance partnered to develop a toolkit to address racial disparities in public health outcomes.
 The toolkit includes policy recommendations that can be used to adapt to local priorities.
 In order to improve maternal health outcomes, all planned initiatives need to focus on both the medical systems and on social justice to reverse the role of social determinates of health and implicit bias in the US health care systems.

 Telehealth implementation can improve access to care for rural communities and has been shown to improve maternal health outcomes.

 According to the Centers for Disease and Prevention, state prevention strategies are best developed using data from Maternal Mortality Review Committees.

 Comparisons by state

-It is clear that the U.S. has one of the highest maternal mortality rates in the Western Hemisphere.
-The U.S. is to be considered one of the wealthiest and most developed countries on the globe but seems to lack in some areas in the health system.
-In the U.S., hospital bills for maternal healthcare total over $32 billion.
+Table.
+2018-2023.
+Effect of COVID-19

+Table is from January 2026 article from American Journal of Obstetrics and Gynecology.

+From the article: "Maternal deaths were identified using (2018–2023) mortality data from the National Vital Statistics System (NVSS).
+A maternal death is defined as the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes."

+And concerning COVID-19 in the US: "COVID-19 accounted for 12% of maternal deaths in 2020, 36% of maternal deaths in 2021, and 11% of maternal deaths in 2022. ...
+Maternal mortality rates peaked in 2021 across all states, with increases largely reflecting maternal deaths involving COVID-19, but with variation in magnitude across states.
+In 2022–2023, maternal mortality rates in most states returned to levels that were similar to 2019 and 2020."